 Although a record or filing may consist of several related class action complaints, case summaries generally rely on information gleaned from the first identified complaint, which is used as a proxy for all of the related complaints.
 If multiple complaints are filed at one time, we rely on the complaint that appears to contain the most detailed allegations.
 If we locate an amended and/or consolidated complaint, we update the case summary and other information as needed.

-If you require a hard copy of a filing with a encrypted PDF document, you will need to contact the court where the complaint was filed or the firm who filed the complaint.
-The court will most definitely charge a fee.
-Some firms do charge and some don't.
+If you require a hard copy of a PDF document that has been encrypted, you will need to contact the court where the document was filed or the firm that filed the document.
+The court will charge a fee to retrieve the document.
+Law firms may or may not charge a fee.

 The Filings database is updated each business day.
 The News section is updated two or three times per week.
-The Academic Articles section is updated as soon as the papers are available for publishing.
+The Academic Articles section is updated annually.
 The Litigation Activity Indices and the Clearinghouse Reports which are led by Cornerstone Research’s team are biannual and annual publications.

 We generally send out e-mail notifications once a week concerning all cases which have been filed since the previous notice.

-After a lawsuit is filed, we generally post the complaint in the same day, or within three days when the complaint is not available in electronic format.
-A delay of up to seven days may occur because all court documents are processed so that they can be text searchable.
+We generally post the complaint on the same day that a lawsuit is filed, or within three business days when the complaint is not available in electronic format.
+A delay of five to seven business days may occur if Stanford Law School is shut down for a holiday closure, or if court documents need to be processed to make them text searchable.

-No. While we will answer general questions about the Securities Class Clearinghouse itself, we are not able to answer questions which require giving legal advice.
+No. While we will answer general questions about the nature, scope and operation of the Securities Class Action Clearinghouse, we are not able to provide any legal advice.

 No. We do not modify the text of documents before posting them to the site.
 An error in the original document will also appear on the posted document.
 Prior to 2000, when we had to create HTML versions of the court documents, an error in the document appeared with a "[sic]" symbol behind it.
-We did sometimes modify the spacing or layout of a document, but not the content.
+For formatting purposes, we have in a few instances modified the spacing or layout of a document, but not the content.

 A securities class action is a case brought pursuant to Federal Rule of Civil Procedure 23 on behalf of a group of persons who purchased the securities of a particular company during a specified period of time (the class period).
-The complaint generally contains allegations that the company and/or certain of its officers and directors violated one or more of the federal or state securities laws.
-A suit is filed as a class action because the members of the class are so numerous that joinder of all members is impracticable.
+The complaint in such an action generally alleges that the company and/or certain of its officers and directors violated one or more of the federal or state securities laws, and that plaintiff suffered some economic loss as a result of the violation(s).
+A suit is properly filed as a class action when the members of the class are so numerous that joinder of all members is impracticable.
 For a case to proceed as a class action, there should be a well-defined commonality of interest in the questions of law and fact involved in the case.
 Further, the plaintiffs must establish that a class action is superior to other available methods for the fair and efficient adjudication of the controversy and that the prosecution of separate actions by individual class members would create a risk of inconsistent and varying adjudications.

 Unfortunately, we cannot remove or de-index documents containing your name/your client’s name that are posted on the Securities Class Action Clearinghouse (SCAC) website.
 The SCAC operates as a public repository of court documents, news articles, and press releases.
 The goal of the SCAC is to make information about securities class action lawsuits available to scholars, judges, lawyers, investors, policymakers and the media.
 While we understand your/your client’s interest in anonymity, all information and documents in the SCAC are pulled from publicly available sources and form part of the historical record for a particular case.